California rules set lower emissions for state vehicle fleet

 Only BMW, Ford, Volkswagen and Honda have decided to back California and endorse stricter emissions and fuel economy standards than proposed by the Trump administration.

-The announcement came as California again sued the Republican administration over those standards.
+The announcement came the same day California sued the Republican administration again over those standards.

-Gov. Gavin Newsom opposing automakers “will be on the losing end of California’s buying power.”
+“Car makers that have chosen to be on the wrong side of history will be on the losing end of California’s buying power,” Democratic Gov. Gavin Newsom said in a statement.

+Newsom’s Department of General Services, which ordered the restrictions, could not immediately say how many sedans agencies buy each year or how long it might take to replace the current fleet.
+About 3,200 vehicles currently are hybrids or zero emission vehicles.